Mathématique: Chapter 40

 “Who the hell are you, anyway, Jackson?”
 Young asked.

-“Your neighbor says I live at the tail end of the bell curve,” Jackson said, giving Young a twisted smile.
-“I’m not sure he’s wrong.
+“I haunt the tail end of the bell curve.”
+Jackson said, giving Young a rueful smile.
+“That’s what Nick says.
+I’m not sure he’s wrong.
 It sounds vaguely demonic though, don’t you think?”

-“That’s a specific example,” Young said.
+“That’s a specific example,” Young said mildly.

 “You make them a little hard to find,” Young said.